thin-edge/thin-edge.io/docs/src/references/mqtt-api.md

 On receipt of the above command, all services on that device should respond with their health status.

-The services are also expected to register a `down` status Last Will and Testament (LWT) message with the broker as follows so that the broker updates the health status when that service stops or crashes unexpectedly:
+The services are also expected to register an MQTT Last Will and Testament (LWT) message with the broker to publish a `down` status message in the event that the service stops or crashes unexpectedly.
+The Last Will and Testament message ensures that the down status is published even if the service is not operational.
+The following example details such as message:

 ```sh te2mqtt
 tedge mqtt pub -r te/device/main/service/tedge-agent/status/health '{